 In May 2013, Dianara went through a big redesign to adapt it to the pump.io network.

-As of version 1.2.0, you can authorize the program to access your data, browse your timelines, post text with some formatting (to Public, Followers, person lists and specific people), upload pictures, interact with the posts (like, comment, share, edit and delete) and the comments (like, edit and delete), edit your profile, change your avatar, watch the minor activity feed (meanwhile), open posts from there, follow people from there, manage your contact lists, including ‘person lists’, and follow new people.
+As of current version, 1.2.2, you can authorize the program to access your data, browse your timelines, post text with some formatting (to Public, Followers, person lists and specific people), upload pictures, audio, video and other files, interact with the posts (like, comment, share, edit and delete) and the comments (like, edit and delete), edit your profile, change your avatar, watch the minor activity feed (meanwhile), open posts from there, follow people from there, manage your contact lists, including ‘person lists’, and follow new people.
+You can set up a proxy if needed.

 Check the Dianara category on this blog for more up to date information.